songweizhi/Tax4Fun2_short_tutorial/README.md

 ---

 + [Tax4Fun2](https://doi.org/10.1186/s40793-020-00358-7) was developed by Dr Bernd Wemheuer (the corresponding author).
 This is only a short tutorial on how Tax4Fun2 can be installed and executed.
-+ This tutorial was prepared by me, a former colleague of the Tax4Fun2 developers, with the hope that it would be helpful.
++ I am a former colleague of the Tax4Fun2 developers, this tutorial was prepared with the hope that it would be helpful.
 + Suggestions on this tutorial can be posted on the [issue page](https://github.com/songweizhi/Tax4Fun2_short_tutorial/issues)